nusco/narjillos/backlog.md

 * Narjillos hurt other narjillos
   ...stealing their energy when they "hit" them.
   Probably introduce the concept of "spikes" in the body and consider
-  the tangential movement of leaf segments as an attach.
+  the tangential movement of leaf segments as an attack.
 Spikes would
   hurt more than blunt segments.
 The mouth might be spikey by default.

 + Show damage on narjillos